commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

  Please refer to the [example in the product sync document](https://github.com/commercetools/commercetools-sync-java/blob/master/docs/usage/PRODUCT_SYNC.md#example-set-publish-stage-if-category-references-of-given-product-draft-exists).

 ##### 5. `batchSize`
-A number that could be used to set the batch size with which customers are fetched and processed, as shopping lists are obtained from the target project on commercetools platform in batches for better performance.
+A number that could be used to set the batch size with which shopping lists are fetched and processed, as shopping lists are obtained from the target project on commercetools platform in batches for better performance.
 The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding shopping lists from the target project on commercetools platform in a single request.
 Playing with this option can slightly improve or